nxp-auto-goldvip/gvip/cloud-gw/README.rst

 client, it is necessary to run the command ``killall udhcpc``  in the Dom0 console.
 This will close the DHCP client and the spikes will no longer be observed in the dashboard.

-Note: The deployment of the Greengrass group has to be done only once.
+Note: The Greengrass V2 Nucleus does not start automatically after a reboot.
 The network configuration and time are not persistent between reboots.
 Please check :ref:`config-telemetry-after-reboot` for further information.